-- Mentoring is all about geography–mentors can be placed in a school that is convenient to where they live/work
+- Mentoring is all about geography–mentors can be placed in a school that is convenient to where they live or work.

-- If a mentoring partnership is with one local school, mentors will be placed at that school whenever possible, but may also be placed in other schools within FCPS if is logistically better for the mentor
+- If a mentoring partnership is with one local school, mentors will be placed at that school whenever possible, but may also be placed in other schools within FCPS if it is logistically better for the mentor.

 What is the onboarding process for mentors?